equalitie/Caislean/doc/security.md

 ### DKIM private key

-DKIM e-mail certification is used to certify that a message was sent by a legitimate user.
+[DKIM](https://en.wikipedia.org/wiki/DKIM) e-mail certification is used to certify that a message was legitimately sent from a given domain.
+It relies on adding a header to every sent e-mail, containing a cryptographic signature based on a private key.
+The corresponding public key is available as a specific DNS entry for the given domain, and is read by the receiving server to check the signature.

+Similarly to the TLS keys, it is asked to the administrator to generate the DKIM key pair on the local system.
+The documentation for the role `virtualmail` provides OpenSSL-based commands to generate these keys, and the role itself pushes them to the administered server.

 ### PGP backup private key

+### Other manual tasks

 # What we talk about when we talk about security